i-sanyam/sanyamaggarwal.com/content/_index.md

 ![Sanyam Aggarwal on a Boat](static/images/shipping.jpeg "Shipping !")

 I discovered computers at my Uncle's office when I was 6, and had access to a computer since then.
-I became your go to guy for PC, Phone recommendations and joined [NIT Jalandhar](https://www.nitj.ac.in/) in 2016 to learn more about what goes behind the tech.
+I became your go to guy for PC, Phone recommendations.
+I wanted to be everything,  A Techie, an honest people serving Government Official, Automobile Desinger, and a playback singer.
+These are some of the professions which I fancied the most amongst many others.
+Eventually I joined [NIT Jalandhar](https://www.nitj.ac.in/) in 2016 to learn more about what goes behind the tech.

 ![Sanyam Aggarwal's selfie in front of NITJ Main Building](static/images/2016.jpeg "2016 Fresher's Party")

 One year into the college and I found the course work realy boring and fell out of the love for Tech.
-I had fancied becoming an honest people serving Government Official earlier in high school and now took the oppurtunity and free time to prepare for UPSC instead of killing it.
+So now I took the oppurtunity and the free time to prepare for UPSC instead of killing it.

 ##